What is ESG Due Diligence and Why is it Important?

 Investor Demand

-There is growing demand from investors for responsible investment opportunities that align with their values and sustainability goals.
-ESG due diligence provides investors the information needed to make informed decisions that reflect their ethical considerations and investment criteria.
+There is growing demand from Limited Partners (LPs) for responsible investment opportunities that align with their values and sustainability goals.
+ESG due diligence provides them withthe information needed to make informed decisions that reflect their ethical considerations and investment criteria.
 For instance, ESG-focused investment funds are increasingly popular among investors seeking to align their portfolios with their values.

 Stakeholder Engagement